 For more information on these and other sources of support, visit Research Support.

-As a current HDR student, you are entitled to a range of resources to support you in your studies.
+As a current HDR candidate, you are entitled to a range of resources to support you in your research.

 For more information on resources available to you, see Accessing Resources.